 - Counter carry mechanism

-- Line up the seven sliding collars left to right on the bench, with
+left.
+Line up the remaining collars left to right with the fingers at

-increasing angles.
-The fingers on the rightmost collar will be
+gradually increasing angles.
+The fingers on the rightmost collar will

-- Hold the key strip with the wide tooth (with the hole) towards
+- Hold the key strip with the wide tooth (with the hole) on the

-the right.
-Place the drive gear immediately to the left of the wide
+right.
+Place the drive gear immediately to the left of the wide tooth,

 on the right.